cerner/fhir.cerner.com/content/dstu2/document-reference.md

 ## Create

 Create new documents.
-Currently only XHTML formatted documents are supported.
-Only documents that need to be associated to the patient's chart should be written.
-Please validate your document is valid XHTML using any available validator like the one linked [here].
+Currently limited to unstructured clinical notes or documentation.
+For example, a document with display formatting or styling can be written, but a CCD cannot.

     POST /DocumentReference